 One of the main answers on how to be safe on electric scooter is the regular electric scooter maintenance.
 You will reduce the risk of malfunctions significantly.

 ”My scooter is breaking down all the time, it has become so annoying!”

 “It goes really terrible!
 Again!
-I don’t know what is the problem with it anymore!”
+I don’t know what the problem with it is anymore!”

-“I actually know nothing about maintenance”
+You could say instead, “I actually know nothing about maintenance.”

-Or something like this
+Or something like this:

-And, to make an obvious point I will say that they don’t know what they should do.
+And, to make an obvious point, I will say that they don’t know what they should do.

-Here’re things you can do after every ride.
+Here are things you can do after every ride.

 So, pay attention to following points:

 - If you hit a curb or pothole, check your tires